How do you charge for freelance copywriting?

 I tend to offer an upfront cost or charge a daily/ hourly rate, depending on the project.
 Projects I work on tend to need varying degrees of research, project management, consultancy, and of course, time.
 To offer an accurate quote, I’ll need to understand exactly what deliverables you’re after and what your intended process is.
 For a feel of what to expect for rates (and to understand why good copywriters won’t offer ‘per word’ pricing) I highly recommend checking out the ProCopywriters suggested rates.

 What do you write about?

-Once again, this will depend on the project.
-However, as a general rule of thumb, the bare minimum I will need from you is:
+Obviously, this depends on the project.
+However, as a rule of thumb, the bare minimum required from you is:

-- Your unique selling point and key messages
+- Your unique selling point and key messaging

-- The tone of voice and style you need me to use, including any existing material I can refer to
+- Tone of voice and style guide, including any existing material I can refer to

 When can you start?